-We've been working on it over the last two years and it includes a pledge to source at least 80% of our food from Scotland, with all produce sourced from high-welfare producers with sustainable agriculture processes.
+We worked on it for over two years and it includes a pledge to source at least 80% of our food from Scotland, with all produce sourced from high-welfare producers with sustainable agriculture processes.

-For COP26, we're hoping to set an example for other large-scale international events, in terms of food sourcing, by taking a number of measures to ensure a sustainable approach.
-For example, by replicating ingredients across the conference's menus we ensure produce can be repurposed for other meals, if necessary, to avoid food waste.
-Likewise, the cups used to serve drinks will be reusable and it is estimated that this approach will save up to 250,000 single use cups.
+For COP26, we set an example for other large-scale international events, in terms of food sourcing, by taking a number of measures to ensure a sustainable approach.
+For example, we replicated ingredients across the conference's menus to ensure produce could be repurposed for other meals, where necessary, to avoid food waste.
+Likewise, the cups used to serve drinks were reusable and it is estimated that this approach saved up to 250,000 single use cups.

-In line with the international nature of COP26, we will be using Scottish produce to deliver an international inspired menu.
-There will even be a Scottish fusion to certain international dishes such as the 'Scotch beef ramen'.
+In line with the international nature of COP26, we used Scottish produce to deliver an international inspired menu.
+We implemented a Scottish fusion to certain international dishes such as the 'Scotch beef ramen'.

 COP26 President-Designate Alok Sharma told us that the choice of food that we are serving the visiting delegations, staff and all our volunteers is very important, particularly with the many hours of negotiations and long days.
 Ahead of the conference he said: "It is exciting to see such innovation in the menus that will be on offer and to understand the thought and effort that has gone into making dishes both healthy, sustainable and suitable for different diets and requirements."

-While we recognise that we can continue to do more to improve the environment we all share, we are proud to have a strong and ambitious strategy in place to help us champion the very best of sustainably sourced Scottish produce on the international stage.
+While we recognise that more can be done to improve the environment we all share, we are proud to have created a strong and ambitious strategy that helped to champion the very best of sustainably sourced Scottish produce on an international stage.

-If events can become more sustainable, our organisers will continue to be able to ensure that events are central to their overall strategy and purpose.
-We all understand the value of being able to meet in-person, and so we need to do what we can to minimise the carbon footprint whilst still benefiting from the social and economic progress that events drive forward.
+Ensuring events implement sustainable solutions to their planning process remains a priority for us.
+We understand the value of being able to meet in person, and so we continue to do what we can to minimise the carbon footprint whilst still benefiting from the social and economic progress that events drive forward.